loading...

 The core of Unstoppable Gains is based on research conducted during the 'Golden Era' of strength training and bodybuilding, which has been revived and entirely repurposed for a new generation.

-The research was originally intended to help with competition performance.
-Back then there would have been no practical way to use the equations and formulas in 'real-time' to help guide a workout.
+The research was originally intended to help with analyzing competition performance.
+Back then there would have been no practical way to use the equations and formulas in 'real-time' to help guide a live workout.

 However, today everyone has their smart phone with them at all times, making it super convenient to carry a powerful workout assistant right in your pocket!